 Enhance Response Coordination

-Coordinate and implement a wide range of activities to ensure adequate and timely response to significant events.
+OEM coordinates and implements a wide range of activities to ensure adequate and timely response to significant events.
 In the event of a major emergency, OEM activates and manages the City's Emergency Operations Center (EOC).
-When activated, the EOC becomes the coordination hub from which app emergency planning, resource management and allocation and continuity of operations activities are accomplished.
+When activated, the EOC becomes the coordination hub from which all emergency planning, resource management and allocation and continuity of operations activities are accomplished.
 This role is designed to support the needs of the responders in the field and to aid the city in its recovery efforts.

 Training and Exercises

-OEM coordinates the emergency training, simulations and exercises necessary to prepare first responders, city agencies and partners to carry out their identified mission, roles and responsibilities as outlined in the City's EOP.
+OEM coordinates the emergency training, simulations, and exercises necessary to prepare first responders, city departments, and external partners to carry out their identified mission, roles and responsibilities as outlined in the City's EOP.
 OEM is responsible for the design, development, and the facilitation of training and exercise execution in order to validate emergency response plans and procedures.

 Facilitate Public Education and Community Outreach

 OEM coordinates and conducts public emergency management outreach and education programs to increase awareness on emergency preparedness.
-From safety fairs and HOA meetings to annual Preparedness Fair activities, OEM promotes preparedness initiative to improve family emergency planning, business continuity planning, volunteerism, and disaster resistance and recovery.
+From safety fairs and HOA meetings to annual Preparedness Fair activities, OEM promotes preparedness initiatives to improve family emergency planning, business continuity planning, volunteerism, and disaster resilience and recovery.

 Homeland Security Grants